phan/phan/README.md

  --daemonize-tcp-port <default|1024-65535>
   TCP port for Phan to listen for JSON requests on, in daemon mode.
   (e.g. 'default', which is an alias for port 4846.)
+  `phan_client` can be used to communicate with the Phan Daemon.

+ --language-server-on-stdin
+  Start the language server (For the Language Server protocol).
+  This is a different protocol from --daemonize, clients for various IDEs already exist.

+ --language-server-tcp-server <addr>
+  Start the language server listening for TCP connections on <addr> (e.g. 127.0.0.1:<port>)

+ --language-server-tcp-connect <addr>
+  Start the language server and connect to the client listening on <addr> (e.g. 127.0.0.1:<port>)

  -v, --version
   Print phan's version number